Futbalový štadión Prievidza

 Futbalový štadión Prievidza is a multi-use stadium in Prievidza, Slovakia.
 It is currently used mostly for football matches and is the home ground of FC Baník Prievidza.
 The stadium holds 7,500 people (2,500 seating).

+History

 Reconstruction

 In 2016, the reconstruction of the stadium began, worth €1.25 million.
 Slovak government provided €750,000 of the cost.
+In November 2018, a major reconstruction of the stadium began.
+The project saw the largest investment in decades.
+The investment in the reconstruction of the football stadium was 1.23 million euros.

+Description

+The main grass field of the stadium has dimensions of 150 m x 68 m, an auxiliary grass field with dimensions of 91 m x 60 m.
+The capacity of the stadium is 7,500 of which 2,500 are seats.

+Other uses

+In 2014, the Slovak Ultimate Frisbee Championship took place for the second time in the Futbalový štadión Prievidza.

 International matches

 Futbalový štadión Prievidza has hosted one friendly match of the Slovakia national football team.